codesport/admin-panel/README.md

 >
 >  *- [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)*

-Stage 2 of our tutorial is the branch named `main-basic-state-public`, and its codebase is available for [download](https://github.com/codesport/admin-panel/blob/main-basic-state-public/src/components).
+Stage 2 of our tutorial is the branch named `main-basic-state-public`, and **its codebase is available for [download](https://github.com/codesport/admin-panel/blob/main-basic-state-public/src/components)**.
 Stage 2 involves converting our Controller to a class component to manage state.
 We will also create `Detail.js` which will contain JSX for rendering the detail page.

 Although each React component may generate and contain data, it is a best practice to *lift state up* to the parent component. *Lifting up state* is a core React design principle.
 It brings organization and simplicity to what can potentially be a quite complex and unwieldy codebase.